Bklight999/MINKTRUSS/README.md

 ***Efficient Minimum k-Truss Search: A Decomposition-based Approach***

 # Dataset Preparation
-The dataset dataset.zip can be unzipped directly.
+The dataset dataset.zip for benchmarking can be unzipped directly.
 Other datasets can be downloaded from the following links:

  - **SNAP**: http://snap.stanford.edu
  - **Networkrepository**: https://networkrepository.com/